 After graduating college with a degree in computer science, web developer Shane Labs began working a full-time job at a huge corporation – and was bored out of his mind.
 While twiddling his thumbs and watching the clock, Shane began brainstorming ideas for side projects.

 Those brainstorming sessions did not go to waste.
-Shane used the downtime at work to teach himself new skills, and eventually began turning his ideas into living, breathing web applications.
+Shane used the downtime at work to teach himself new skills, and eventually began turning his side project ideas into living, breathing web applications.
 His passion for side projects culminated in Side Project Profit, a website Shane launched a year and a half ago.

 Side Project Profit is part personal blog, part collaborative learning experience.
 Shane uses the platform to share his own side projects with the world, but also invites others to share their own advice and experiences concerning side project development, marketing and monetization.

 “It's been a good two-way street," Shane says.
 "I give some value to my readers and then they give me some value back.”

 Transparency is one of the keys to Side Project Profit’s success.
 Shane makes it a point to share the profit reports from his side projects so readers can see for themselves how well each project is performing.